woman writing on her journal

 Why I Keep A Journal

 I keep a journal because it allows me to examine my life, evaluate what I am learning, and think about the future that I can create.
 I started keeping a journal when I was in high school.
-That’s more than three decades ago.
+That was more than three decades ago.

 Keep a journal.
 It will profoundly change your life.